Chamonix, France: Family Ski Guide

 Private transfers run €200 to €250 for up to four passengers.
 Worth considering if you're traveling with toddlers and the sheer volume of luggage that implies.

 Most ski resorts flatline when the lifts stop.
 Chamonix does the opposite.
 This is a real town with 9,000 year-round residents, proper bakeries, a cinema, and streets that hum well past sundown.
-Your kids won't be pacing hotel corridors wondering where civilization went.
+Your kids will not be pacing hotel corridors wondering where civilization went.

 When to Go